Banana Fiber Production

 History on Wikipedia tells us that Japan’s cultivation for banana textiles dates back to the 13th century.
 The traditional process requires many handmade steps without machinery.
 In Nepal the process differs and is more silk-like.
 Typically fibers are sent to Kathmandu Valley for making rugs.

-As a natural fiber enthusiast, I am noticing an increase in banana fiber production.
-Love the recent hessnatur advertisements and education of New SADLE, a nonprofit organization in Nepal that is responsible for weaving the banana silk scarves they offer.
-You can find hessnatur offerings from the Chíc Eco Retail Shop in the BODIES sector.
+As a natural fiber enthusiast, I observed there is an increase in banana fiber production.
+Loved the hessnatur advertisements and education of New SADLE, a nonprofit organization in Nepal that is responsible for weaving the banana silk scarves they produced.

 Good news from Textile Exchange is that a banana fiber separator machine developed in India is utilized today.
 Because of this innovative extraction process, agricultural waste is more easily converted to a raw material for good quality silk grade fiber yarn.